Online courses are growing.

 Five themes that you should cultivate to improve online feedback are “student involvement and individualization (feedback being a mutual process involving both student and instructor); positively constructive (providing constructive guidance that builds confidence); gentle guidance (offering explicit expectations and ongoing coaching); timeliness (mutually established and met timelines); and future orientation (applicable to future situations).”

-To learn even more about giving feedback, read our Ultimate Guide to Feedback for Educators.
+To learn even more about giving feedback, read How Formative Feedback Improves Learning.